dotnet/docs-maui/docs/xaml/fundamentals/get-started.md

 When Visual Studio builds the project, a source generator generates new C# source that contains the definition of the `InitializeComponent` method that's called from the `MainPage` constructor and adds it to the compilation object.

-At runtime, code in the `MauiProgram` class bootstraps the app and executes the `App` class constructor, which instantiates `MainPage`.
+At runtime, code in the `MauiProgram` class bootstraps the app and executes the `App` class constructor, which instantiates `AppShell`.
+The `AppShell` class instantiates the first page of the app to be displayed, which is `MainPage`.
 The `MainPage` constructor calls `InitializeComponent`, which initializes all the objects defined in the XAML file, connects them all together in parent-child relationships, attaches event handlers defined in code to events set in the XAML file, and sets the resultant tree of objects as the content of the page.

+> [!NOTE]
+> The `AppShell` class uses .NET MAUI Shell to set the first page of the app to be displayed.
+However, Shell is beyond the scope of this introduction to XAML.
+For more information, see [.NET MAUI Shell](~/fundamentals/shell/index.md).

 ## Set page content